samuelxyz/trialyzer/README.md

 - Once you have the above packages installed in your environment, run `trialyzer.py`.
     - I'll probably get around to a requirements.txt eventually maybe possibly.
 - Trialyzer requires a pretty big console window for certain features.
 If you get a curses error, you may have to increase your window size and/or decrease font size.

+Features:
+- Layout analysis based on typing data provided by and personally applicable to you
+- A large variety of bigram and trigram statistics, accounting for both frequency and your measured ease of typing each
+- Autosuggest trigrams to use in the typing test to most effectively characterize a layout's common finger movements
+- Estimate the physical typing speed limit of each layout based on your typing data
+- Rank layouts by a large variety of different statistics
+- Custom layouts, fingermaps, and even physical board definitiens can be added in files

+Planned:
+- Layout generation/optimization
+- Heatmaps based on a variety of statistics
+- More fingermaps, boards, layouts
+- Best and worst ngrams of each category

 ## Motivation